 Suspect indicted in 1986 murder of Salem State student

-With two images of Gravel projected on a wall behind him, Essex District Attorney Jonathan Blodgett announced that John Carey, a now 63-year-old man serving a prison sentence for the attempted murder of a Hamilton woman in 2007, has been indicted for Gravel's murder.
+With two images of Gravel projected on a wall behind him, Essex District Attorney Jonathan Blodgett announced that John Carey has been indicted for Gravel's murder.
+The 63-year-old, who grew up in Gloucester and graduated Gloucester High School in 1977, is serving a prison sentence for the attempted murder of a Hamilton woman in 2007.

 Gravel was a 20-year-old sophomore at Salem State College when her body was discovered in the woods off Route 128 in Beverly on June 30, 1986.
 A medical examiner determined she had been strangled to death.